bcstarke/Stock-information/README.md

 # Stock-information
-Python program which uses beautiful soup to parse the XML tags from the yahoo finance webpage for stock and cryptocurrency prices.
+Python program which uses beautiful soup to parse the HTML tags from the yahoo finance webpage for stock and cryptocurrency prices.
 Returns and displays up to date prices to the user terminal in a clear format along with other useful market information.